ekliao/EricLiaoDigitalGarden/src/site/notes/Tana.md

 - #videoNote
 	- Think of a tag as a relationship.
 		- e.g. "Washington: A Life" is a book.
 Give it a tag named "book".
 Here, the relationship is: "is a book."
-	- Type ">" (greater than) to create a field under the tag.
+	- Indent under a node with a tag (tab), then type ">" (greater than) to create a field under the tag.
 		- e.g. "Author"
 			- Any previously created field names will be shown as prompt (auto-complete) when creating a field in the future.
+			- Notice how a tag can be created for the value of this "Author" field (the value is the name of the author).
+				- This Author tag seems to serve a different function than the Author field.
+					- Duh!
+The Author tag is a supertag, a template.
+The Author field is very insignificant.
+						- Appreciate the subtlety!
-	- Command: configure a field
+	- CMD-K: configure a field
 		- name
 		- description
 		- field type